Nosto/wiki-docs/implementing-nosto/implement-psn/README.md

   - [Sending an additional event when a specific SKU has been selected (either on a PDP or via a "quick view" modal.](../../apis/frontend/implementation-guide-session-api/spa-basics-leveraging-features#handling-attribution)
   - Pay close attention to the `setRef()` method ([reference](https://nosto.github.io/nosto-js/interfaces/client.Action.html#setref-1)) - **the second parameter is the recommendation slot id** (`result_id` of the response), *not the placement div id*.
 - [Using `load()` only on the first request on the current page](../../apis/frontend/implementation-guide-session-api/spa-basics-leveraging-features#reporting-correct-page-views-load-vs-update) because it increments the page view counter (`pv` in the ["ev1" response](https://nosto.github.io/nosto-js/interfaces/client.EventResponseMessage.html#pv)).
 On subsequent requests on the same page you must send the request with `update()` or [pass a recommendation request flag like `.load{skipPageViews: true}`](https://nosto.github.io/nosto-js/interfaces/client.Action.html#load) ([details here](../../apis/frontend/implementation-guide-session-api/spa-basics-leveraging-features#reporting-correct-page-views-load-vs-update)).
-- You can still set the response mode to HTML and request the Nosto-hosted templates if you're not running a SPA.
+- You can still `setResponseMode("HTML")` and request the Nosto-hosted templates if you're not running a SPA.
 The click attribution and template injection can be automated by calling `enableCampaignInjection()` ([example](../../implementing-nosto/implement-on-your-website/advanced-implementation/parameterless-attribution#session-api-based-usage)).

 ### Server: GraphQL API: `updateSession()`